RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Introduction

-Using Reynolds stress obtained from DNS data to solve the RANS equations for velocity can be considered the ideal scenario for data-driven turbulence modeling.
+Using Reynolds stress obtained from DNS data to solve the RANS equations for velocity can be considered the ideal scenario for data-driven Reynolds stress closure, at least for those without analytical expressions.
 Solving for mean velocities with a given Reynolds stress field is referred to as ``propagation'' in this work, i.e., propagation of Reynolds stresses to mean velocities by solving the RANS equations.
-Such a methodology represents an upper limit of performances for data-driven Reynolds stress models as pursued in refs.~\cite{ling16reynolds,wang17physics-informed}.
-However, even solving RANS equations with Reynolds stresses from DNS data can lead to large errors in the velocities~\cite{thompson16methodology}.
-Thompson et al.~\cite{thompson16methodology} investigated turbulent channel flows at various Reynolds numbers with such a propagation methodology.
-These DNS were performed with extreme caution by reputable groups~\cite{lee15direct}, and the errors in the reported Reynolds stress are indeed very small (typically less than $0.5\%$; see Table~\ref{tab:summary}).
-Thompson et al.~\cite{thompson16methodology} showed that the solved mean velocity has unsatisfactory agreement with the DNS data at high frictional Reynolds numbers (e.g., $Re_{\tau}=5200$).
-Poroseva et al.~\cite{poroseva16on} also confirmed such observations.
-As the starting point of our work, we reproduced the two studies of solving for mean velocities by using the DNS Reynolds stresses obtained from Lee and Moser~\cite{lee15direct}, and the results are summarized in Table~\ref{tab:summary}.
-Although the mean velocities reported here are accurate up to $Re_{\tau}=1000$, researchers have reported that large errors in the propagated velocities can be found at Reynolds number as low as $Re_{\tau}=395$ depending on the DNS database used~\cite{poroseva18personal}.
+Such a methodology represents an absolute upper limit of performances for data-driven Reynolds stress models as pursued by~\cite{ling16reynolds}, \cite{wang17physics-informed}, and \cite{zhang2018machine}.
+It allows us to concentrate on the conditioning of this class of machine-learning-based Reynolds stress models without considering the \textit{a priori} performance of any specific model.

+Somewhat surprisingly, even solving RANS equations with Reynolds stresses from DNS data can lead to large errors in the velocities, which has been demonstrated in the recent work of~\cite{thompson16methodology}.
+They propagated Reynolds stresses obtained from DNS to mean velocities for turbulent channel flows at a wide range of Reynolds numbers.
+These DNS were performed with extreme caution by reputable groups~\citep{del2003spectra,bernardini2014velocity,lee15direct}, and it was verified that the errors in the reported Reynolds stresses were indeed very small, typically less than $0.5\%$ as shown in Table~\ref{tab:summary}. \cite{thompson16methodology} showed that the solved mean velocity has an unsatisfactory agreement with the DNS data at high frictional Reynolds numbers (e.g., $Re_{\tau}=5200$). \cite{poroseva16on} also confirmed such observations.
+To motivate our work, we reproduced the two studies of solving for mean velocities by using the DNS Reynolds stresses obtained from \cite{lee15direct}, and the results are summarized in Table~\ref{tab:summary}.
+Although the solved mean velocities shown here are accurate up to $Re_{\tau}=1000$, researchers have reported that large errors in the propagated velocities can be found at Reynolds number as low as $Re_{\tau}=395$ depending on the DNS data used~\citep{poroseva18personal}.